Gubaer/josm-scripting-plugin/docs/graaljs.md

 ### Running JOSM with the GraalVM JDK

 GraalVM ships with an engine for JavaScript (compatible with EMCAScript 2021) called [GraalJS][graaljs].
-When you run JOSM with the JDK provided by the GraalVM, GraalJS is available in the JOSM Scripting Plugin and you can execute scripts written in JavaScript using GraalJS.
+When you run JOSM with the JDK provided by the GraalVM, GraalJS is available in the scripting plugin and you can execute scripts written in JavaScript using GraalJS.

 1. Download [GraalVM 22.1][graalvm-22-download] (or higher) and install it.